 In a separate bowl mix together the peanut butter, applesauce and honey.
 Pour the wet peanut butter mixture over the dry mixture and stir well.
 Combining this mixture will take a little stirring power and it may seem a little crumbly at first.
 I used my hands to knead the dough near the end and that seems to help.
-If it’s too crumbly, you can add an extra tablespoon of applesauce to moisten it.
+If it’s too crumbly, you can add an extra 1-2 Tablespoons of applesauce to moisten it.

 Once combined, start forming the the dough into one inch balls.
-Dough should make anywhere from 16-20 balls.

-Place balls on a parchment lined baking sheet, press the ball down into a cookie shape with a fork and bake for 12-15 minutes.
+Place balls on a parchment lined baking sheet, press the ball down into a cookie shape with a fork and bake for 12 minutes.

 Remove from oven, let cool and enjoy.
 Store any leftovers in a covered air-tight container on the counter/in the fridge for immediate consumption or store in the freezer for later.